 Here, eight Intel engineers share their job titles, surprising traits and advice for anyone who doesn’t fit the industry mold.

-Day job: I work in Intel Labs creating wearable technology prototypes.
+Day job: I work in Intel Labs as a senior principal engineer creating wearable technology prototypes.

 What you wouldn’t expect: I love to play music, and I’m in two Portland bands, Rocket 3 and Avalanche Lily.

 Words of wisdom: Engineering is a great career because technology is changing all the time.
 Thrilling breakthroughs are always on the horizon.
 And it’s challenging, so if you are a challenge seeker, then engineering is a great career.

 Day job: Manufacturing Manager: I manage the Substrate Packaging Technology Development factory in Chandler, Ariz.